gentry-tran/ESP8266-01-Arduino-Uno/README.md

   - Ground reset (move purple over)
 4. Getting the WiFi module to reset after flashing
   - Remove both yellow and orange (Ground from Arduino and GPiO0)
-5. Client.write() hits the gRPC Java Server, with response:
+5. Client.write() hits the gRPC Java Server, with response (I think the write() implementation may be the issue):
 ```
 Nov 30, 2021 2:07:31 PM io.grpc.netty.shaded.io.grpc.netty.NettyServerTransport notifyTerminated
 INFO: Transport failed